 You can view a list of frequently asked questions (FAQs) for those looking to become or those who are currently an Approved Assessor.

 Looking to Become Certified?

-You can become a Great Start to Quality Approved Assessor by following the steps for becoming certified.
+You can become a Great Start to Quality Approved Assessor by completing the required steps.

 Already an Approved Assessor.
 Check out the process of inputting scores into the system.